smallrye/smallrye-config/documentation/src/main/docs/config/mappings.md

 maps to the `Map<String, List<Alias>> aliases()` member, where `localhost` is the `Map` key, `[0]` is the index of the `List<Alias>` collection where the `Alias` element will be stored, containing the name `prod`.

-!!! tip Map quoted keys requirement
+!!! tip "Map quoted keys requirement"

     They `Map` key part in the configuration property name may require quotes to delimit the key if the key contains a dot, otherwise they are optional.
 If the key name is delimted by quotes, all configuration property names related